Geologists allay fears over tremors, say Deccan Plateau is safe zone | Science-Environment

 They were also of the opinion that these tremors were essential as the pressure caused by the disturbance is coming out in the form of mild tremors.

 Earthquake is not a regional phenomenon.
 The Indian subcontinent is always moving.
-Each year, the subcontinent is moving 0.5 centimeters.
+Each year, the subcontinent is moving 0.5centimeterss.
 So, there would always be some internal disturbance, Dr. Lakshmamma, Joint Director in the Department of Mines and Geology, told PTI.

 "What we had studied in school that the Deccan Plateau is safe is true even now, but there are some internal disturbances at the crust.
 So the pressure caused due to disturbance should come out, otherwise, if the pressure remains forever, it can cause a major disturbance," she said.